JasonD-Dev/SnakeGameRaylib/README.md

 # SnakeGameRaylib
 <img src="https://raw.githubusercontent.com/JasonD-Dev/SnakeGameRaylib/refs/heads/main/Screenshots/gif1.gif" width=500 height=500>

-Classic Snake game, built in C++ using the Raylib graphics library.
+Classic Snake game,  built using **C++** and the **Raylib** graphics/audio library.
+Includes pixel graphics, sound effects, dynamic difficulty, and a full music playlist that plays one song after another!
 Smooth controls, responsive audio, and clean grid-based visuals—perfect for retro gaming fans and beginner C++ devs.

 ## Features
-- 🎮 Classic snake gameplay with keyboard controls (arrow keys)
+- 🎮 Classic snake with keyboard controls
+- Grid-based Snake game with responsive controls
+- Eat to grow, avoid crashing into yourself
+- 🎵 Multiple background tracks that play one after the other
+- 🔇 Mute and unmute music
+- 🔁 Automatically plays the next song when one ends
-- 🎵 Background music and sound effects for eating and dying
+- sound effects for eating and dying
+- Adjustable difficulty (speeds up as you go)
 - 🌗 Optional night mode (toggleable for visual comfort)
 - 🍎 Randomized food spawning
 - 💾 Score tracking and high score saving during session